 Here’s a brief run-down of my next three releases–two novels and a new devotional.

-You’ll see below that one novel is now out in the world!
+You’ll see below that two novels are now out in the world!

 A novel of human brokenness and